fwojcik/smhasher3/README.md

   test suites, using only a single thread
 - `./SMHasher3 --help` will show many other usage options

 Note that a hashname specified on the command-line is looked up via case-insensitive search, so you do not have to precisely match the names given from the list of available hashes.
 Even fuzzier name matching is planned for future releases.

 If SMHasher3 found a usable threading implementation during the build, then the default is to assume `--ncpu=4`, which uses up to 4 threads to speed up testing.
 Not all test suites use threading.
-Not all hashes are thread-safe; threading will be disabled and a warning will be given if one is chosen.
+While all included hashes are thread-safe as of this writing, if a non-thread safe hash is detected then threading will be disabled and a warning will be given.
 If no usable threading library was found, then a warning will be given if a `--ncpu=` value above 1 was used.

 Adding a new hash
 -----------------